BA Social Studies: Additional Needs

 This unique programme embodies the continuing importance of Social Studies in policy-making.
 As well as engaging students in debates about social theory and policy, this programme provides students with placement opportunities, allowing them to reflect on professional practice, and enhance their ability to work with individuals from potentially disadvantaged backgrounds.

-BA Social Studies responds to the crucial need for professionals working with groups and individuals in social, educational and administrative settings to have a broad knowledge and understanding of social inclusion and the issues this presents to contemporary society.
-Drawing its body of theory from social policy, sociology and psychology, it examines the impact of cultural, political and social factors on ideas about welfare, social justice and citizenship.
-Students will engage in debate on contemporary issues, such as:
+BA Social Studies responds to the crucial need for professionals working with groups and individuals at risk of exclusion in a range of settings e.g. education, social care, adult learning needs and beyond.
+Students will develop an in-depth knowledge and understanding of exclusion, disadvantage, power, and agency within today’s contemporary society.
+This degree draws upon theory from social policy, sociology and psychology to examine the impact of exclusion and disadvantage.
+Issues such as education, culture, politics and a range of social factors will be explored including ideas about education, disability, poverty, welfare, social justice, and citizenship.
+Students will be encouraged to engage in debates on contemporary issues, such as:

 Sustainable Communities - Lammas Project

 This module introduces the concept of Social Studies and identifies groups vulnerable to social exclusion.
 It examines the policies in place to tackle exclusion and, as such, engages students in lively debate about social justice, equality and human rights.